adobe/commerce-integration-starter-kit/README.md

 ### Install Commerce Eventing module (only required when running Adobe Commerce versions 2.4.4 or 2.4.5)
 Install Adobe I/O Events for Adobe Commerce module in your commerce instance following this [documentation](https://developer.adobe.com/commerce/extensibility/events/installation/)

+> **Note**
+>
+> By upgrading the Adobe I/O Events for Adobe Commerce module to version 1.6.0 or greater, you will benefit from some additional automated steps during onboarding.

 ## Starter Kit first deploy & onboarding
 Following the next steps, you will deploy and onboard the starter kit for the first time.
 The onboarding process sets up event providers and registrations based on your selection.